thomakispacroma/Obsidian-Nominatim/README.md

 # Obsidian-Nominatim
-Fills YAML-Frontmatter automatically with adress and coordinates via Nominatim
+This Plugin fills YAML-Frontmatter automatically with address and coordinates via [Nominatim]([url](https://nominatim.openstreetmap.org/ui/search.html)).
+It recognizes the properties "address" (property type: text) or "location" (property type: list) and asks to completes the existing property with the missing one.